 Image Note: Workspace Block was renamed to Assignment Phase at release.

 While we believe these two scheduling types will work for all the ways we see the NICE Challenges being used today, we are not ruling out the addition of more scheduling types in the future.

-When the new Workspace scheduling system is released, we will be changing the scheduling currency from Reservation Credits to Workspace Credits*.
+When the new Workspace scheduling system is released, we will be changing the scheduling currency from Reservation Credits to Seat Credits.
 The new scheduling system will provide a more flexible means for Curators to use the NICE Challenges at their institutions, while the new currency allows that system to work by more accurately and granularly reflecting shared resource capitalization.

 -- Published August 2021

 If you wish to use the NICE Challenges and don't yet have a Curator account on our Webportal (currently limited to faculty/staff at U.S. educational institutions), use the link below to access our website and fill out the sign-up form to get started.
 We are always looking for feedback on our work!